-- turnover reflecting the share of revenue from green activities of investee companies - capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a - operational expenditure (OpEx) reflecting green operationa green economy. activities of investee companies.
+- reflecting the share of revenue from green activities of investee

+- capital

+expenditure

+(CapEx) showing

+the green

+investments made

+by investee

+companies, e.g. for

+a transition to a

+green economy.

+- operational expenditure

+(OpEx) reflecting green operational activities of investee companies.